 - Lower stim levels may be off putting for athletes

-Performance Lab contains some higher doses of the muscle sparing ingredients we listed above, like HMB and Forslean.
+Burn Lab Pro contains some higher doses of the muscle sparing ingredients we listed above, like HMB and Forslean.
 However, it doesn’t contain as many naturally occurring fat burning ingredients.

 It’s a good formula and even includes trademarked chromium and coleus forskoholii, making it an extremely safe option.

 In order for these products to work, you need to make sure you have your diet locked in.
 Calories need to be below maintenance and you need to up your protein intake to ensure synthesis is occurring and your fueling muscles correctly for muscle growth.

 Depending on your sport, you should ideally be looking up fairly specific information on how to make sure you land inside the golden zone of body re-composition.

 Try and make sure you are running a good strength routine twice per week with the aim of activating as much muscle as possible.

 0.73 grams per llb or 1.6 g/kg of body weight

 Why Some Fat Burners Can Damage Muscle and Performance